nakorae/nakorae/README.md

-I'm a junior high school student.
+I'm a high school student.